LPG in Africa – may the games commence

 Anyone drawing lines along the energy corridors of the planet will quickly see that they mostly shun Africa as a destination.
 Some thick beams originate from countries such as Nigeria or Angola to name but two of the biggest exporters but very little ever gets there.
 So, whatever volumes make it to the African continent are paltry compared to the other regions of the world.

-Those markets are not a dime a dozen, especially in a world that gets its thrills from the US Gulf coast where US shale producers throw ever more LPG onto the international market in an attempt to ease oversupply in North America.
+Those markets are not a dime a dozen, especially in a world that gets its thrills from the US Gulf Coast where US shale producers throw ever more LPG onto the international market in an attempt to ease oversupply in North America.

-Coming back to Africa, a quick glance shows the magnitude of the problem.
-LPG terminals are rare and those few which exist are on the very, very small side.
+Coming back to Africa, a glance shows the magnitude of the problem.
+LPG terminals are rare and those few that exist are on the very, very small side.
 So small in fact that most commercially sized LPG vessels cannot dump a single cargo into its puny tanks.
 Plus, onshore tanks are almost always designed for pressurized cargo which means that refrigerated cargo needs to be mixed and warmed up as well before loaded from the vessel into the terminal.

 African LPG terminals need a lot of special treatment and very small vessels which makes transporting and landing LPG there a costly affair.
 No surprise that the appetites of most LPG exporters and/or traders have been lukewarm at best.

 But as the world runs short of destinations for its LPG overhang, they will take a second, much harder look at those small terminals and prospective LPG importers for one single reason.
 Africa is going to be the continent with some of the strongest growing economies on earth.
-Those countries thirst for energy is a potent aphrodisiac to those looking at shrinking markets.
+Those countries’ thirst for energy is a potent aphrodisiac to those looking at shrinking markets.

 But Africa is not a bounty easily enjoyed.
 Because small terminals are only part of the story.